Why You Should Sign Up for Medicare When You Hit 65

 If you or your spouse still work and are covered under a group health plan provided by an employer who has 20 or more employees, you can delay Medicare enrollment until the job ends.
 Throughout that period, you can enroll in Medicare Part B and for up to eight months after the job ends without risking incurring penalties.
 This eight-month period is known as the “special enrollment period.”

-If you miss the deadline and your coverage expires, you may find yourself uninsured because you will not be able to enroll until the next “general enrollment period,” which is January 1 through March 31 of each year; however, your coverage will not begin until July 1.
+If you miss the deadline and your coverage expires, you may find yourself uninsured because you will not be able to enroll until the next “general enrollment period,” which is January 1 through March 31 of each year.
+In most cases, coverage begins the month after the senior enrolls.
 In addition to being uninsured for that time gap, you may also be subject to a late enrollment penalty.

 Those who fail to sign up for Part B because they are covered by an employer’s plan, opt for employer’s retiree benefits or go with COBRA–under federal COBRA law, companies with at least 20 workers must allow former workers to buy into their group health plan for up to 18 months–may encounter problems even if they failed to sign up because they didn’t want to pay for coverage they thought they already had.